lexicon_entry

 - Contains the ranks of the lexicon entry matches as a

-can be empty if a token has no lexicon entry matches. - An
+List[int].
+Note that theListcan be empty if a token has no lexicon entry matches. - An

 The tagger will have to make a decision how to handle global lowest ranked

-, a suggested approach would be to assign an
+matches of value None, a suggested approach would be to assign an

 unmatched/unknown semantic tag to those tokens.